dotnet/EntityFramework.Docs/entity-framework/ef6/saving/transactions.md

 To do this you must define and use a constructor on your context class which inherits from one of the DbContext constructors which take i) an existing connection parameter and ii) the contextOwnsConnection boolean.

 > [!NOTE]
 > The contextOwnsConnection flag must be set to false when called in this scenario.
-This is important as it informs Entity Framework that it should not close the connection when it is done with it (e.g. see line 4 below):
+This is important as it informs Entity Framework that it should not close the connection when it is done with it (for example, see line 4 below):

 ``` csharp
 using (var conn = new SqlConnection("..."))